ic-768/multiplayer-beats/PULL1.md

    - Click "Start Turn" to begin 60-second countdown
    - Watch timer change colors as it counts down
    - Try "End Turn Early" to switch players
+   - Use "Leave Room" to return to home

 5. Join from another browser tab:
    - Copy the room code from the URL